brettz9/filebrowser-enhanced/data/bower_components/jawbar/README.md

 the `add()` method.)

 ## Methods

+The following methods all return the jawbar object so you can keep chaining methods jQuery-style.

 - `object.add(options)`: Adds a new item to the awesome bar. `options` is a JavaScript object containing the text you want to add, among other things.
 - `object.position()`: Attempts to position a hidden `div` for your awesome bar.
 You shouldn't need to call this, but if you alter your element's positions, you may have to.